esmero/archipelago-documentation/docs/search_advanced.md

 - Option to 'Expose between search fields operator'
     * Allow the user to choose the operator between Multiple Search Fields (AND/OR)
     * checked in default

+#### Classic Mode

-- Option to 'Use Classic Mode'
+- Option to 'Use Classic Mode' : When you select the 'Classic Mode', your Advanced Search form will interact in a way that mimics older catalog search interfaces.
+This means that:
-    * This mode mimics older catalog search interfaces, where adding/removing fields does not trigger automatic refreshing of the Search results.
-Search only triggers on the default Form Filter submit button.
-Fully depends on Javascript to get around Views Exposed Filters in forms always submitting on any interaction.
+    * when you add/remove fields, this does not trigger automatic refreshing of the Search results
+    * search only triggers on the default Form Filter submit button
+    * this mode fully depends on Javascript to get around Views Exposed Filters in forms always submitting on any interaction.
     * unchecked in default

+If you specify to 'Use Classic Mode', you will also see:

+- Option to  'Add a Remove button to every Advanced Search Field combo.'
+    * This will allow a user to remove a specific Advanced Search Field/And/or/Text.
+Only works on Classic Mode
+    * only appears on form when 'Use Classic Mode' is enabled, hidden and unchecked in default
+    * strongly recommended to enable for Classic Mode setups

+- Please see above note in Part 1 of the Advanced Search Filter Form to also select the option to '- Option to 'Limit the available operators' when using Classic Mode.

+#### End of Advanced Search Filter Form

+For both the normal, modern Advanced Search setup and also with Classic Mode enabled, you will also see:

 - Multiple/add more Search Fields operator (AND/OR) fields identifier
     * Text field to specify what will appear in the URL after the ? to identify the operator used in the filter when multiple Search Fields and their extra options are exposed.